toutouni735/CAS-AML-Final-project/README.md

 # CAS AML Final project

-#Machine and Deep Learning Solutions to Differentiate Epithelial Tissues via ATR FTIR Spectroscopy
+Machine and Deep Learning Solutions to Differentiate Epithelial Tissues via ATR FTIR Spectroscopy

-2. Project Description
+Project Description
-This is an important component of your project that many new developers often overlook.

-Your description is an extremely important aspect of your project.
-A well-crafted description allows you to show off your work to other developers as well as potential employers.

-The quality of a README description often differentiates a good project from a bad project.
-A good one takes advantage of the opportunity to explain and showcase:

-What your application does,
-Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.
+This project focuses on the classification of tissue types using Attenuated Total Reflectance Fourier-Transform Infrared (ATR-FTIR) spectroscopy data combined with machine learning techniques.
+The primary goal is to accurately distinguish between olfactory epithelium (OE), respiratory epithelium (RE), and tracheal tissues.
+The secondary goal is to characterize these tissue by model analysis.

 3. Table of Contents (Optional)
 If your README is very long, you might want to add a table of contents to make it easy for users to navigate to different sections easily.
 It will make it easier for readers to move around the project with ease.